iacobson/ecspanse/guides/tutorial.md

 As you can observe, the two components are invoking the newly defined template with `use Demo.Components.Resource` instead of `use Ecspanse.Component`.

-Another new concept introduced both here and in the templat definition is the `:tags` option.
+Another new concept introduced both here and in the template definition is the `:tags` option.
 It is a list of atoms that can be used to group and query components.
 The resource components can now be used as a resource store for the user, but they can also be used to represent the cost of various items.
 We will handle the second use case in the next chapters.

 For such cases, it is important to use a standardized approach, a perfect use-case for templates.
-Eg. all the resource components should have the same state fields.
+E.g., all the resource components should have the same state fields.

 ### Adding the Resources Components to the Hero Entity